Without a compromise, Minneapolis' Roof Depot site in limbo

 "It really cripples it.
 He took out the exclusive development rights, and that's so necessary for [the Neighborhood Institute] to have site control status, to be able to raise the money to pay back the water fund, to actually go ahead with development," Clark said.
 "But hopefully there's a chance to repair it."

-But other council members defended the need for a new water yard to replace the crumbling building at 1901 26th Street East, where essential water division staff currently work.
-They argued for better guardianship of the city budget given the toll that the COVID-19 pandemic has taken on revenue, and pushed back on activists' claim that leaving the Roof Depot warehouse intact would be more environmentally conscious than tearing it down and cleaning up the arsenic, asbestos and other contaminants found beneath the site.
+But other council members defended the need for a new water yard to replace the crumbling building at 1901 E. 26th St., where essential water division staff now work.
+They argued for better guardianship of the city budget given the toll that the COVID-19 pandemic has taken on revenue and pushed back on activists' claims that leaving the Roof Depot warehouse intact would be more environmentally conscious than tearing it down and cleaning up the arsenic, asbestos and other contaminants found beneath the site.

 Council Member Lisa Goodman pointed out that the proposal to turn Roof Depot over to the neighborhood had not yet undergone a fiscal or racial equity analysis.

-"I strongly will push back against the notion that voting for the water yard is a vote for institutional race institutionalized racism," added said Council Member Phillipe Cunningham, in response to public comments characterizing the Public Works water yard as a "toxic" project for the neighborhood.
-"That is such an oversimplification of what institutionalized racism looks like how it manifests.
+"I strongly will push back against the notion that voting for the water yard is a vote for institutionalized racism," added Council Member Phillipe Cunningham, in response to public comments characterizing the Public Works water yard as a "toxic" project for the neighborhood.
+"That is such an oversimplification of what institutionalized racism looks like, how it manifests.
 Clean water is an environmental justice issue."

 Susan Du • 612-673-4028